ironhacks/ironhacks-blog/content/post/2023-03-28-workshop/index.md

 * Formation of a working group that nurtures a new field of computational liberal arts (CLA) at Purdue and beyond with the goal to advance the IronHacks platform and its community in order to perform next-generation research in the liberal arts

 ### **How can I save a spot and participate in the workshop?**
 Are you excited to join?
-To take part in the workshop:
+To take part in the workshop, please do as follows.

 1. Sign-up using the link below by **April 17, 2023**.
 2. Come to BRGN 222 on April 21 at 11 am and ideally bring your laptop (not required but recommended)